aadeexyz/aptos-vault/README.md

 The `deposit<CoinType>(account: &signer, amount: u64)` function can be called to deposit coins into the vault.

-It takes the `reference to signer` of the account that want's deposit and `amount` they want to deposit as it's parameters.
+It takes the `reference to signer` of the account that want's to deposit and `amount` they want to deposit as it's parameters.

 The function will `abort` if the user doesn't have enough Coins in their account.